 The log was typically from ash tree which is thought to have protective qualities especially on children.
 Traditionally, a piece of yule log saved from the prior winter solstice is used to burn the current log.
 This symbols the continuity of life.
 On the other hand, it shows the renewal and life from the death by the flame of ashes like light from darkness.
 These are commonly used in ovens and today people tend to make cake structures showing off the same yule log structure too.

-Christmas is another time of year where everyone is friendly, generous and get along with each other.
+Christmas is another time of year where everyone is friendly, generous, and get along with each other.
 There is no need for the differences of divisions among us.
-What I believe is that, we all can learn something from Christmas spirit regardless of race, religion or creed.
+What I believe is that we all can learn something from the Christmas spirit regardless of race, religion, or creed.